tphan86/tphan86.github.io/_posts/2023-11-20-customer-segmentation.md

 * Cluster 2: **14.6%** of customers
 * Cluster 1: **11.8%** of customers

 Based on these results, it does appear we do have a skew toward Cluster 0 with Cluster 1 & Cluster 2 being proportionally smaller.
-This isn't right or wrong, it is simply showing up pockets of the customer base that are exhibiting different behaviours - and this is *exactly* what we want.
+This isn't right or wrong, it is simply showing up pockets of the customer base that are exhibiting different behaviors - and this is *exactly* what we want.

 <br>
 ##### Cluster Attributes

-To understand what these different behaviours or characteristics are, we can look to analyse the attributes of each cluster, in terms of the variables we fed into the k-means algorithm.
+To understand what these different behaviors or characteristics are, we can look to analyse the attributes of each cluster, in terms of the variables we fed into the k-means algorithm.

 <br>
 ```python